phorton1/base-apps-gitMUI/docs/status.md

 # gitStatus and Updating

-Maintaining the status of the local repositories versus github is rather complicated, and a bit time consuming.
+Maintaining the status of the local repositories versus gitHub is rather complicated, and a bit time consuming.

-This document describes how the general scheme by which monitorUpdate() sets the repo GITHUB_ID, remote_commits, and {BEHIND} members. {BEHIND} indicates that a repo is out of date with respect to github and needs to be pulled.
+This document describes how the general scheme by which monitorUpdate() sets the repo gitHub_ID, remote_commits, and {BEHIND} members. {BEHIND} indicates that a repo is out of date with respect to gitHub and needs to be pulled.

 By the structure of the monitor, which calls gitChanges() on each repo at startup, which in turn calls gitStart()